mathias-aparicio/chat-app/README.md

 # A distributed redpanda scylladb chat app

+This program is a distributed chat-app using redpanda to consume message to be sent over websocket and inserted in the nosql database ScyllaDb.

 To run the app run (add `--build` if the Rust code has changed):

 ```bash